Den1al/JSShell/README.md

 ## Workflow
 After all the installations and configuration is done, the workflow of the application is the following:
-1. Client visits the home page `http://localhost:5000/`.
+1. Client visits the home page `http://localhost:5000/`

-2. He makes a `register` request to the server.
+2. He makes a `register` request to the server

-3. Waits for commands.
+3. Waits for commands

-4. In the meanwhile, on the server, you execute commands using the `shell.py` script.
+4. In the meanwhile, on the server, you execute commands using the `shell.py` script

-5. The client probes the server for commands, see a new one appeared, pulls it and executes it.
+5. The client probes the server for commands, see a new one appeared, pulls it and executes it

-6. Once he's done executing, he will post back the result to the server.
+6. Once he's done executing, he will post back the result to the server

-7. Now, using the `coms` command, we can see the output for that command.
+7. Now, using the `coms` command, we can see the output for that command

 ## Database Handling
 I have included a script that i've been using during tests, which is the `db_handler.py` file.
 It includes varius function to handle and test your database.